Ellezique/Full-Stack-App-PART-A/README.md

 ### R1: DESCRIPTION OF WEBSITE

 #### PURPOSE
 AfterCredits is a movie chat app.
-There are two versions of the app:
+There are two proposed versions of the app:

 **A. Early Beginnings version:** The initial core app version is designed to build user community.
 There will be one movie or series for the month, similar to a book club.
 Community users can see what the select movie/series is so that they can have a chance to watch it if they haven't seen it yet.
 When they are ready, they can join the chatroom to discuss the movie/series with other users.

 **B. Expansion version:** The expanded app will have multiple movies/series, each with their own chatroom.
-Users can join a chatroom to discuss any movie or series of their liking whenever they wish rather than waiting for a single monthly selection.
+Users can join a chatroom to discuss any movie or series of their liking whenever they wish, rather than waiting for a single monthly selection.

+The development plan is to build the Early Beginnings version first and to then commence incorporating as many features as possible whilst working towards building the total Expansion version.
+It is fairly unlikely that the entire Expansion version will be completed within the relevant development timeframe.
+It is anticipated that the final product will be an Early Beginnings version incorporating some additional features that have been proposed for the Expansion version.

+From a real life marketing perspective, the plan would be to achieve continued member and participation growth by commencing with a small and intimate community and gradually expanding the collection of movie/series chatrooms as the community grows (and becomes, perhaps, less intimate due to the increased number of users), thereby allowing for the users to be spread out accross multiple chatrooms.

 ---
 #### FUNCTIONALITY/ FEATURES